Artist Statement

 development of my style and the way I conceive and formulate an idea or a narrative line.
 I always searched for the support or the reference of a story, a myth or a poem, as a compass to start the creative journey.

-The way I determine and use the colours is strongly related to the way light and colours are manifested in the tropics.
-I often use primary colours, searching
+The way I determine and use the colours is strongly related to the way light and colours are manifested in the tropics, where I am from.
+I often use primary colours, searching from time to time the over-saturation and vivid contrasts, as well as an ambience that would relate to a dream or a past experience.

 After leaving BC and moving to Nova Scotia in 2022, the beauty of the local landscapes got my attention and I started to develop a body of work, mostly small and medium format oil on canvas, reflecting my visions of the rural scenery.
+The landscapes and nature of this beautiful province have been my main source of inspiration ever since.